Skip to main content

 Page 2: settings for airborne processing.

 In Cosmic corrections and carrier background, the parameters for cosmic background can be set.
-When choosing to use cosmic channel scaling the channel containing the cosmic counts (i.e. counts above 3MeV) can be chosen in the box Cosmic channel.
-Also the number of records to integrate can be chosen to improve the stability of the solution.
-The knob View backgrounds opens a simple spectrum viewer showing the currently active carrier and cosmic backgrounds. and the option to subtract the carrier background can be checked.
+When choosing to incorporate cosmic background, the channel containing the cosmic counts (i.e. counts above 3MeV) can be chosen in the box Cosmic channel.
+Also, it can be chosen how much to smooth the cosmic background.
+The knob View backgrounds opens a simple spectrum viewer showing the currently active carrier and cosmic backgrounds.
+The option to subtract the carrier background can be checked.

 The last page shows the processing of the data.

-After finishing processing the complete dataset, a new data tab window will be created in the GAMMAN main screen and filled with the airborne FSA data just calculated.
-This tab will be named "airborne FSA".
-Selecting Clear output datasheet will erase any existing data in the airborne output sheet before entering the newly calculated data.
+After finishing processing the complete dataset, the new data tab window is present in the GAMMAN main screen and filled with the airborne FSA data just calculated.

 More information about the methodology can be found at Cosmic and carrier backgrounds

-The (unsmoothend) cosmic spectrum.
-Note the 511 keV annihilation peak!
+Determined (unsmoothened) cosmic background spectrum.
+Note the 511 keV annihilation peak.

 Background editor